Gaius-Augustus/GALBA/README.md

 -   `galba_cleanup.pl`

 All scripts (files ending with `*.pl` and `*.py`) that are part of GALBA must be executable in order to run GALBA.
 This should already be the case if you download GALBA from GitHub.
-Executability may be overwritten if you e.g. transfer GALBA on a USB-stick to another computer.
+Executability may be overwritten if you, e.g. transfer GALBA on a USB-stick to another computer.
 In order to check whether required files are executable, run the following command in the directory that contains GALBA Perl scripts:

     ls -l *.pl *.py